Emerson Los Angeles

-- Application Review Process: The Los Angeles Program is a merit-based application review process.
-An alphabetical list of applicants will be distributed to the appropriate academic departments.
+- Application Review Process: An alphabetical list of applicants will be distributed to the appropriate academic departments.
 Faculty will have an opportunity to contribute comments on applicants they believe have demonstrated superior creativity and skill.
 This information, combined with GPA and class standing will allow us to determine the final list of accepted, waitlisted, and rejected applicants.
 Some preference will be given to applicants from under-represented majors.
 The percentage of accepted applicants from each department will remain roughly constant.

 - Evaluation Criteria: Each applicant should take the time to compose thoughtful, well-written answers to each question.
 There should be no grammar or spelling errors.
 Students will be evaluated on the quality of thought and expression demonstrated in answering each question.
 Please answer each question with a MAXIMUM of 500 words.